Revitalisation programme towards living wage

 Malawi Tea 2020 is supported by companies all along the tea value chain.
 All participating producers are members of the Tea Association of Malawi (TAML).
 The main buyers of Malawi tea, including traders, packers, and retailers, are on board, and the main development organisations, certification schemes, civil society actors and trade unions in the sector are engaged in the programme.
 The partnership is endorsed by the Malawi government.
 The following organisations have committed to achieving a competitive, profitable Malawi tea industry where workers earn a living wage and smallholders a living income (in alphabetical order by category):

 The programme will annually review its progress at the Annual Progress Meeting.
 This meeting will take place in Malawi.
-The first Annual Progress meeting was in October 2016, with the second one this October.
+The first Annual Progress meeting was in October 2016, with the second one held in October 2017.
 The second progress report is available here.